aldoshin/weather/README.md

 Code written in es2015, using webpack and babel to transpile the code.

-Once unziped, the soultion can be run as:
+Once unziped, the solution can be run as:

 * Open app/index.html in any browser